 3. Advanced Ruby/Rails - still a long way to go!

 Once you've learned the fundamentals of Ruby and Rails, you still have work to do.
 It’s important to build your own applications to get as much experience as you can; make mistakes and learn how to fix them; and get lost in concepts and find solutions.
 An inspiring example is Jennifer Dewalt who has built 180 websites in 180 days: every time you think you’re about to give up, think of her incredible aspiration.

 As soon as you start writing your own code, it’s important to improve your output.
 Pay attention to coding best practices including DRY (Don’t Repeat Yourself), KISS (Keep It Simple, Stupid), and YAGNI (You Aren’t Gonna Need It) that allow you to write maintainable code and prevent you from reinventing the wheel and adding gold plating (unnecessary extra features).

 In the future you’re probably going to build web applications as a part of a team.
 That’s why it’s essential to learn Git – a version control system to maintain your code and save the latest versions.
 Git is a useful programming practice since it helps you backup changes to your code and monitor your work progress.

 Learning how to code is challenging, even though you can find plenty of resources that are crafted with diligence and passion.
 We’ve shared the books and websites we personally like and would recommend for individual study.
 But no matter what learning method you choose, remember to put theory into practice and get support from more experienced developers.
+Don’t ask yourself how long to learn Ruby on Rails; just set a goal and do your best to achieve it.
 Good luck!